 1. Editor's Pick: Hi-Lift XT485 X-Treme Jack

-Primitive and proven, the Hi-Lift XT485 X-Treme Jack is the latest version of the original high-lift off-road jack.
+Primitive and proven, the Hi-Lift XT485 X-Treme Jack is the latest version of the original high-lift off-road jack and tops our list of the best high lift jacks you can buy.
 A vital tool that can be found in the off-road arsenal of enthusiasts across the globe, this top-line product flaunts construction in all cast metal, a powder-coated and zinc-enhanced surface for corrosion resistance, and a two-piece handle and socket for powerful and confident winching, clamping and spreading.
 This highly useful jack might be the number-one item to bring on any off-road adventure, and can be used by a single operator if required.

 Owner reviews are largely positive, with most stating that the Hi-Lift XT485 X-Treme Jack gets the job done when it comes time to lift your Jeep or truck over an obstacle, or to use it as a hand winch to extract a stuck vehicle.
 Remember to consider the capacity of the jack against the weight of your vehicle (and any accessories), and to be sure you shop out any additional straps, chains, shackles and other provisions that may be required for your specific needs.